milesjchan/milesjchan.github.io/index.md

   <div class="col-sm">
     <h3>Welcome!</h3>
-    <p class="text-justify">I'm Miles, an undergraduate mechanical engineering student at Georgia Tech and aspiring researcher in fluid mechanics.
+    <p class="text-justify">I'm Miles, an aspiring researcher in fluid mechanics.
 My desire to understand the physics describing natural and man-made systems has always defined my professional aspirations.
-I enjoy volunteering at the Invention Studio campus makerspace, and working on research, class, and personal projects.</p>
-    <p>Please check out my work, displayed right here on this website!</p>
+I will begin my graduate studies at Caltech in Fall 2019, pursuing a PhD in Aeronautics.</p>
   </div>
 </div>